House of Dragomir Popovic

 The house of Dragomir Popovic is a cultural and historical monument in Ivanjica.
 The construction of the house is characteristic of the Moravica District, where Milinko Kusic was born, a national hero.

-Milinko Kusic was born in 1912, started education first in Ivanjici and later studied philosophy and law at the University of Belgrade.
+Milinko Kusic was born in 1912, started education first in Ivanjica and later studied philosophy and law at the University of Belgrade.
 Milinko Kusic was a prominent fighter and leader of the uprising in World War II.
-Today, his name carries elementary school in Ivanjica, as well as the main street of the city.
+His legacy has led to an elementary school being named after him in Ivanjica, as well as the main street of the city.